-Although still in development phase, Magento 2.0 comes with a distinctive set of changed/improved approaches compared to its predecessor Magento 1.
-There are significant changes/improvements to overall layout manipulation, file structure and a brand new introduction to Magento UI library heavily based on LESS preprocessor with built in compiler.
+Although still in the development phase, Magento 2.0 comes with a distinctive set of changed/improved approaches compared to its predecessor Magento 1.
+There are significant changes/improvements to overall layout manipulation, file structure and a brand new introduction to Magento UI library heavily based on LESS preprocessor with built-in compiler.
 Let’s take a look at some of the most exciting changes you can look forward to.

 Read more on this topic: Web development trends 2017

 Table of Contents

 The big difference is that frontend is now updated with newer technologies such as HTML5, CSS3.
 Another big change is the removal of the skin directory.
 Everything is organised directly under the app structure.
 Every module has its own VIEW directory where all module-specific template, layout, js, and CSS/fewer files are stored.

 Read more: Web designer vs front end developer

 This is a better approach and certainly, it will be beneficial for module developers.
 All visual content will be stored directly within the module separating it from Magento core.
 It means that the structure inside app/design/frontend/vendorName/newTheme/ is no longer divided into layout and template directories.
 Instead, we need to include the module directory and its complete hierarchy to override the default directory structure.